MinecraftForge/Documentation/docs/tileentities/tileentity.md

 The Constructor of `SPacketUpdateTileEntity` takes:

 * The position of your `TileEntity`.
-* An ID, though it isn't really used besides by Vanilla, therefore you can just put a 1 in there.
+* An ID, though it isn't really used besides by Vanilla, therefore you can just put a -1 in there.
 * An `NBTTagCompound` which should contain your data.

-Additionally to this you now need to cause a "BlockUpdate" on the Client.
+Now, to send the packet, an update notification must be given on the server.
 ```JAVA
 World#notifyBlockUpdate(BlockPos pos, IBlockState oldState, IBlockState newState, int flags)
 ```